janklab/janklab-core/README.md

 ### Running from the repo

-If you want the current development version of Janklab, install it to your local system by cloning the Git repo.
+If you want the current development version of Janklab-core, install it to your local system by cloning the Git repo.

 ```bash
 git clone https://github.com/apjanke/janklab